kaskelso/interview_prep/readings/summarize.md

 Kernels and SVM: little confusing but basically methods to identify a hyperplane in feature space that seperates out clusters that have a non-linear relationship.

+Next few sections go over accuracy, error, precision, recall, reciever opperating curves (ROC), and Precision Recall (PR) curves.
+ROC can be overly optimistic in imbalanced datasets so PR curves are more informative.